dave-leeper/mock-server/README.md

     files:          Array.
 The files of the request that invoked this microservice.
     headers:        Array.
 The headers of the request that invoked this microservice.
     cookies:        Array.
 The cookies of the request that invoked this microservice.
+    req:            Object.
+The request that invoked this microservice.
 }
 ```
 ### Microservice Result Object